yskt0810/bha2022/project/fab-hack-microscope.md

 ## Observations

 Well, here is the show case of what I observed by this Fab-hack Microscope.
+In the picture, left side is captured by my own fabble Objective Lens, right side is captured by the 10x consumer objective lens.

+Dietary Fiber:

 ![](./fp-img/observe-1.jpg)

+My Blood:

 ![](./fp-img/observe-2.jpg)

+Unknown micro-organism in the dust in my room.

 ![](./fp-img/observe-3.jpg)

+Slime Mold:

 ![](./fp-img/observe-4.jpg)

+Mold which I collected around our BioLab and grown by myself.

 ![](./fp-img/observe-5.jpg)

+Appendix: Neopixel LED Tape
+s
 ![](./fp-img/observe-6.jpg)

 ## Conclusion and Future Plan